lleviraz/urban_segmentation/docs/index.md

 <h2>The methods we used </h2>

 For Image Segmentation use cases, and more specifically for Satellite images segmentation, one of the most popular approaches is to use a neural network which is a flavor of the [U-Net architecture](https://en.wikipedia.org/wiki/U-Net) (originally developed for biomedical image segmentation).
-The network is based on the fully convolutional neural network, where the name “U-NET” comes from its U-shaped encoder-decoder network architecture, which originally consisted of 4 encoder blocks and 4 decoder blocks that are connected via a latent space.
+The network is based on the fully convolutional neural network, where the name "U-NET" comes from its U-shaped encoder-decoder network architecture, which originally consisted of 4 encoder blocks and 4 decoder blocks that are connected via a latent space.
 The encoder halves the spatial dimensions and doubles the number of filters (feature channels) at each encoder block, and the decoder doubles the spatial dimensions and halves the number of feature channels

 <img src="images/image5.png"  width="300px"/>

 Image source [U-net from paperswithcode](https://paperswithcode.com/method/u-net)

-In addition we also experimented with the “DeepLabV3” which is currently considered to be the state of the art for image segmentation, however in our experiments we got slightly better results with UNET.
+In addition we also experimented with the "DeepLabV3" which is currently considered to be the state of the art for image segmentation, however in our experiments we got slightly better results with UNET.

 <h2>Major challenges</h2>

-1. One of the main challenges was to learn how to work with **multi-channel GeoTIFF images**, instead of the ‘default’ RGB channels; more details on how we approached it in the next section.
+1. One of the main challenges was to learn how to work with **multi-channel GeoTIFF images**, instead of the "default" RGB channels; more details on how we approached it in the next section.

 2. **Class imbalance** - usually in satellite images this is the case where the background (uninteresting class) captures most of the image, more details on how we approached it in the next section.

-3. **Masks data is available for Europe only** – training can be done on Europe only, thus it is most likely that we will experience distribution drift and inference performance on areas with different characteristics than Europe will be poor.
-However, since the end purpose is to infer on a “Continent level” – it is possible that the error will be reasonable.
+3. **Masks data is available for Europe only** - training can be done on Europe only, thus it is most likely that we will experience distribution drift and inference performance on areas with different characteristics than Europe will be poor.
+However, since the end purpose is to infer on a "Continent level" - it is possible that the error will be reasonable.
 Another future direction can be to use additional annotated data for methods such as Transfer Learning.

-4. Masks of residential vs non-residential were created by an algorithm we don’t have access to, so the model we will create will basically imitate these results (including the errors…)
+4. Masks of residential vs non-residential were created by an algorithm we don't have access to, so the model we will basically learn to imitate these results (including the errors!)

-5. Data export – the data export process from Google Earth engine is a very sensitive one, in order to provide an end-2-end pipeline of data export and inference, we learned to work with the GEE for exporting new images.
+5. Data export - the data export process from Google Earth engine is a very sensitive one, in order to provide an end-2-end pipeline of data export and inference, we learned to work with the GEE for exporting new images.

 <h2>Related work</h2>